DOI-ONRR/doi-extractives-data/blog-site/src/pages/shaping/index.md

 * Multiple team members are looking at and improving content.​
 * User research allows us to understand user needs.​
 * Prototyping allows us to test out options with users quickly before spending time building them.
-* We’d made a lot of improvements to the tech stack and code and addressed some tech debt.​
+* We’ve made a lot of improvements to the tech stack and code and addressed some tech debt.​
-* Training and co-working with program analysts to teach them user research and content management skills.​
+* We were training and co-working with program analysts to teach them user research and content management skills.​

 Short-term thinking problems:​
 * We often ended up focusing on what individuals could do within the coming two weeks, without much long-term thinking and consensus building about the direction we wanted to head in. ​
 * We often rolled over work to the next sprint, which largely defeats the purpose. ​
 * Sprint planning and roadmapping often felt disconnected.  ​
 * Roadmapping was a high-level look at the long-term direction, but it wasn’t detailed enough to make sure we were all on the same page with where we wanted to go. ​
-* We also had a separate project plan for upper management and a content calendar that didn’t always map to the roadmap. ​
+* We also had a separate project plan for upper management and a content calendar that didn’t always align with the roadmap. ​
 * We didn’t have a shared understanding of what was a priority. ​

 Collaboration & communication problems:​
 * We often didn’t have a shared understanding of the problem space. ​
 * We weren’t bringing the team’s full expertise to evaluating and scoping our new work. ​
 * We didn’t leave time for iterating the design during development. ​
-* Moving too fast resulted in “throwing things over the wall” and lack of collaboration because we were all focused on doing our individual tasks in a given sprint. ​
+* Moving too fast resulted in “throwing things over the wall” and a lack of collaboration because we were all focused on doing our individual tasks in a given sprint. ​​
-* Requests from leadership took precedence over what we worked on, resulting in having to react quickly and not follow our standard process. ​

 ## Our inspiration

-We found inspiration in Basecamp’s free, online book [*Shape Up: Stop Running in Circles and Ship Work that Matters*](https://basecamp.com/shapeup​) ​by Ryan Singer​ (this isn't an endorsement of Basecamp).
+We found inspiration in Basecamp’s free, online book <a href="https://basecamp.com/shapeup">*Shape Up: Stop Running in Circles and Ship Work that Matters*</a> ​by Ryan Singer​ (this isn't an endorsement of Basecamp).
 Many of the examples and illustrations you’ll see below are from that book.

 In the book, Ryan Singer details how they follow a process called “shaping” to develop their ideas when framing a problem to be solved.
 Shaping involves taking a raw idea and turning it into a scoped piece of work that is ready to be built.